-Hang it Up in English Posted by gary on Jun 20, 2019 in English Grammar, English Language, English Vocabulary
+Hang it Up in English Posted by Gary Locke on Jun 20, 2019 in English Grammar, English Language, English Vocabulary

 My wife and I are making a lot of changes at home right now.
 We’re renovating bathrooms, installing tile and hardwood floors, painting walls.
 This means that whatever was hanging on the walls has come down.
 The walls are bare.
 But, soon, it will be time to put new things up on those walls.
 Will I hang them, or will they be hung?
 Will I use a hangar or a hanger?
 The English language has a hang-up with hanging things.